RFM Analysis: Learn more about your customers and RFM Segmentation

 Getting Started with RFM Analysis: Step-by-Step Guide

-When it comes to data analytics tasks, it all starts from the Plan: you define the Business Goals, the Questions you supposed to be asking and the Metrics you need to measure.
+When it comes to data analytics tasks, it all starts from the Plan: you define the Business Goals, the Questions you're supposed to be asking and the Metrics you need to measure.

-In our case - we already know all that information, we want to improve the revenue from existing list by segmenting the uses, so we can create more targeted campaigns.
-Out questions as well as the metrics are related to the whole R-F-M framework.
+In our case, we already have all that information.
+We want to improve the revenue from the existing list by segmenting the uses, so we can create more targeted campaigns.
+Our questions and the metrics are related to the whole R-F-M framework.

 For each of these metrics, we assign customers to one of three groups, which are assigned a number from 1 to 3.